-Following Admission, the members of the Remuneration Committee will be Andrew Vickerman (as chairman), John Evans and Paul Stephen.
+The members of the Remuneration Committee are Andrew Vickerman (as Chairman), John Evans and Paul Stephen.
 The Remuneration Committee expects to meet at least once per year, and otherwise as required.
-Paul Stephen will be replaced on the Remuneration Committee by the new non-executive director intended to be appointed to the Board, following Admission.
+Paul Stephen will be replaced on the Remuneration Committee by the new non-executive director intended to be appointed to the Board.

 The Nomination Committee is responsible for examining the selection and appointment practices of the Company and, in particular, for ensuring that the Board has the appropriate blend of directors with the necessary skills, expertise, relevant industry experience and diversity to discharge its duties effectively.
 The Nomination Committee is also responsible for developing a process for the evaluation of the Board and its committees, as well as reviewing the Company’s succession plans.

-Following Admission, the members of the Nomination Committee will be Andrew Vickerman (as chairman) and John Evans.
+The members of the Nomination Committee are Andrew Vickerman (as Chairman) and John Evans.
 The Nomination Committee expects to meet at least once per year, and otherwise as required.